The Need is Great

 Teaching and Legacy

-For decades, Brothers devoted themselves entirely to students, not only in classrooms, but in hallways, fields, and every corner of school life.
-Their presence shaped not just minds but character, and their investment in young people continues to bear fruit across generations of Lasallian graduates.
+For decades, Brothers devoted themselves entirely to students, not only in classrooms, but in hallways, on fields, and in every corner of school life.
+They modeled a way of life rooted in shared mission.
+More than teachers, they became role models and mentors who shaped not just minds but character.
+Their focus on strong values and on developing the whole person influenced school life and community life alike.
+Their investment in young people continues to bear fruit across generations of Lasallian graduates.

 A Presence That Continues

 Even in retirement, the witness does not stop.
-Brothers mentor younger Brothers, accompany lay partners, and remain a living presence in the communities they helped build.
+Brothers mentor younger Brothers, develop formation programs, accompany lay partners, and remain a living presence in the communities they helped build.
+The Lasallian mission continues in their work, though in other forms and settings.
+They become a guiding force in mission activities and development, setting the course for future generations to follow.
 Their prayer, wisdom, and fraternity anchor the District in ways that no institutional structure can replicate.

 Care as Mission

-When a Brother requires greater support, KabarA ensures that professional, dignified care is there—so that every Brother can continue to live fully as a Christian Brother at every stage of his vocation.
-Five nursing staff members serve not only as healthcare professionals but as mission partners, accompanying each Brother with the same attentiveness to the whole person that has always defined the Lasallian mission.
+The KabarA Challenge ensures that when a Brother requires greater support, professional, dignified care is there—so that every Brother can continue to live fully in mission at every stage of his vocation.
+Six nursing staff members serve not only as healthcare professionals but as mission partners, accompanying each Brother with the same attentiveness to the whole person that has always defined the Lasallian mission.
 Care is not tangential to the mission.
 It is the mission continuing in a different form.

 Christian Brothers with students in the classroom